mozahidr/netflix-clone/README.md

 # Netflix Clone Portfolio Project

-# User can signin and singup with the email and password.
-All the user information will be store in firebase
+# Users can sign in and signup with their email and password.
+All the user information will be stored in the firebase
-## They can see the full movie list coming from TMDB databse
+## They can see the full movie list coming from the TMDB database
 ### Users also can subscribe monthly plan and checkout with stipe payment

 # Live demo linke: https://netflix-clone-portfolio-d205b.web.app/